For some of us going to the bathroom and doing “#2” is as easy as a,b,c.

 So if you want instant relief, you need to stock up on fiber – and raisins are your best bet to this effect.

-Apart from softening stool, raisins support colon health by eliminating bad bacteria and increasing the quantity of good bacteria.
+Apart from softening stool, raisins support colon health by eliminating bad bacteria and increasing the number of good bacteria.

 Take: Eat at least30 grams of raisins per day.